 \subsection{Effect of Labeled Data}

 To investigate the influence of labeled data, we vary the labeled ratio in training set to 0.2, 0.4, 0.6, 0.8, and 1.0.
 The accuracy score is used to evaluate the performance.
-As shown in Figure~\ref{Aba_3}, DA-ADB outperforms all the other baselines on three datasets on almost all settings.
+As shown in Fig~\ref{Aba_3}, DA-ADB outperforms all the other baselines on three datasets in almost all settings.
 Besides, it keeps a more robust performance under different labeled ratios than other methods.

 Notably, the probability-based methods (e.g., MSP, DOC, OpenMax, and ($K$+1)-way) show better performance with less labeled data in many cases.
 We suppose the reason is that the predicted scores are in low confidence with less prior knowledge for training, which is helpful to reject the open intent with the threshold.
 However, as the number of labeled data increases, these methods tend to be biased towards the known intents with the aid of the strong feature extraction capability of DNNs~\cite{7298640} and suffer performance degradation.
 We also notice that the performance of OpenMax and ARPL is unstable.
 The former computes centroids of each known class with only corrective positive training samples, and the labeled ratio may easily influence the qualities of centroids.
 The latter faces a larger open space risk when learning reciprocal points with less prior knowledge of labeled data.
 Compared with the methods mentioned above, ($K$+1)-way achieves more robust performance by using pseudo samples as the open class.